-The ICCE mission is to create networks, and develop and share knowledge to empower community-based approaches to culturally relevant cumulative effects assessment, monitoring and management to support Indigenous well-being and decision-making.
+The ICCE mission is to create networks, and develop and share knowledge to empower community-based approaches to culturally relevant cumulative effects assessment, monitoring and management that supports Indigenous well-being and decision-making.

 - Etuaptmumk, or Two-Eyed Seeing: seeing from one eye with the strength of Indigenous knowledge and way of knowing, and from the other eye with the strength of Western knowledge and way of knowing.
 Using both these eyes together, for the benefit of all, is a fundamental guiding principle for our work within our communities and with our partners.
 (Put forward by Mi’kmaw Elder Albert Marshall and adapted from the Institute for Integrative Science & Health.)

 - Respect for diverse and distinct nations: respecting the unique approaches, rights and frameworks of the distinct groups of Indigenous people across the country.
 There is no default, pan-Indigenous approach to growing the capacity of communities to assess, monitor and manage the cumulative effects occurring in their land, air, water and communities.

 - Intergenerational decision-making: conveying the knowledge of our ancestors, we are keeping in mind that the decisions we make today will have an impact on several generations of the future.
 Like our ancestors, we must be good caretakers of our land, air and water, not just for our communities today, but also for those of the generations to come, who will live with the consequences of our actions.

 - Tread lightly: being aware that our activities affect the balance of all life in the land, air and water, and, being conscious of treading lightly to minimize harm.